 Our private trip cost £150 each and included – transfers, all meals and drinks, national park entrance and conservation fees, and private guide.
 For what we received I would have happily paid more than that.

-How to get to the Tajung National Park – Pangkalan Bun Airport via Semarang or Jakarta.
+Getting to the Tajung National Park: Pangkalan Bun Airport via Semarang or Jakarta.

 Watch the Vlog :